lucj/argocd-helmfile-plugin/README.md

 #### Without `age` key file

-If you do not want to use a private key to encrypt sensitive properties in the values files you can use the following command  which installs ArgoCD + the helmfile plugin using Helmfile:
+If you do not want to use a private key to encrypt sensitive properties in the values files you can use the following command which installs ArgoCD + the helmfile plugin using *helmfile* binary:

 ```
 cat <<EOF | helmfile apply -f -